 ‘Guardians of the Galaxy Vol. 2’

 The sequel reunites Gunn with his cast, including Chris Pratt, Zoe Saldana, Dave Bautista and Bradley Cooper.
 Newcomers include Kurt Russell and Sylvester Stallone.
-In February, a Super Bowl spot for the tentpole was one of the best-received movie ads of the game.
+In February, a Super Bowl spot for the tentpole was one of the best-received movie ads during the game.

-SOURCE: Box Office
+Source: Box Office